Coconut water is the clear liquid inside coconuts.

 Too much potassium, however, can lead to a condition called hyperkalemia, in which your heart muscles throb very quickly without actually moving any blood.

-A popular claim of coconut water is that it can help improve your mood.
+A popular claim about coconut water is that it can help improve your mood.
 One study shows that drinking coconut water may have an antidepressant effect.

 This video discusses whether coconut water can help reduce depression.

 This is not professional advice, please seek out a professional if you need help.